security-force-monitor/research-handbook/source/units-identity.rst

 Unit
 ####

-A ``unit`` claim type contains information about the identity of the unit, such as its name, aliases, classification, the country in which it operates, and the duration of its existence.
+A :ref:`unit` claim type contains information about the identity of the :ref:`unit`, such as its name, aliases, classification, the country in which it operates, and the duration of its existence.

 Unit Identity: Summary of claim attributes
 ******************************************

-The table below summarizes the following dimensions of ``unit`` claims:
+The table below summarizes the following dimensions of :ref:`unit` claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim